lara-zeus/mark/README.md

 > Visit our website to get the complete documentation: https://larazeus.com/docs/mark

+## Glossary

+- **Mark**: The mark itself, e.g., like, bookmark, or rating.
+- **Marker**: The entity that created the mark, e.g., a User.
+- **Markable**: The entity that can be marked, e.g., a Post or Comment.

+---

 ## Installation

 ```bash
 composer require lara-zeus/mark
 ```

-Then, set up a Filament [custom theme](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) and add the following path to the Tailwind configuration:
+Then, set up a [Filament Custom Theme](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) and add the following path to the Tailwind configuration:

 ```JS
 './vendor/lara-zeus/mark/resources/**/*.blade.php'
 ```

-In your `AppServiceProvider`, add the following:
+Then in your `AppServiceProvider`, add the following:

 ```PHP
 use App\Models\User;